lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 Rubin Community Forum
 =====================

-The `Rubin Community Forum <http://community.lsst.org>`_ is the central hub for all virtual discussions, Q&A, and support for Rubin Observatory, the LSST, and DP0.
+The `Rubin Community Forum <http://community.lsst.org>`_ is the central hub for all virtual discussions and support.
 It is the best place to post your questions about anything and everything related to DP0.

 **Activation:** Go to `<http://community.lsst.org>`_ and create an account (if you do not already have one).

 **Join the DP0 Delegates Group:** Go to `<https://community.lsst.org/groups>`_ and join "DP0 Delegates".
 This will ensure you have access to the the "Support -- DP0 RSP Services Issues" sub-category.

 | **Find DP0-Related Contents:**
-| 1. `Support - Data Preview 0 <https://community.lsst.org/c/support/dp0/49>`_: for all questions and discussions related to DP0.
+| 1. `Support - Data Preview 0 <https://community.lsst.org/c/support/dp0>`_: for all questions and discussions related to DP0.
 For example, use of the RSP's aspects for science, contents of the DC2 data set, delegate activities, brainstorm new investigations, show-and-tell DP0-related results, etc.
 | 2.
 "Support - DP0 RSP Services Issues": technical Q&A and discussion about potential bugs, service outages, etc.
 | 3.
 All topics that are `tagged with #dp0 <https://community.lsst.org/tag/dp0>`_.